-Our learning environments, both inside and outside are adapted regularly to meet the different and developing needs of the children.
-We aim to ensure that these areas are always stimulating and exciting and that, importantly, they are accessible to and challenge all children, regardless of where they are on their developmental journey.
+environments, learning Our both inside and outside are adapted regularly to meet the different and developing needs of the children.
+We aim to ensure that these areas are always stimulating and exciting and that, importantly, they are accessible to and challenge all children, regardless of where they their are on developmental journey.